aidan-nashwood/Langstone-V3-custom/README.md

 # Langstone-V3 SDR Transceiver by Colin Durbridge G4EML

+This repo contains my personal adjustments and customisations For HackRF
+- place in 24 band mode
+- add AU HF bands

 # Currently supports the Adalm Pluto or the HackRF One, the Raspberry Pi 5 or Pi 4  and the official 7" V1 or V2 LCD Displays.

 This is an experimental project to produce a simple VHF, UHF and Microwave SDR Transceiver operating on SSB CW and FM.